NdV66/roll-my-dices/README.md

 The last stable version of the app is available here: https://ndv66.github.io/roll-my-dices/

 #### Why?
-Because I want to have a simple example with RxJS where I'm able to learn new subjects :)
+Because I want to have a simple example with RxJS where I'm able to learn new topics :)

 ## How to: run locally
 - Node.js (>= 16) is installed